GSA/Challenge_gov/README.md

 ## Testing

-The IdeaPortal runs each pull request (and every commit on the `master` branch) through CI.
+The ChallengeGov runs each pull request (and every commit on the `master` branch) through CI.
 Make sure to add tests as you extend the application.
 We also run [Credo](https://github.com/rrrene/credo) and the built in formatter in CI to ensure code quality.

 ## Learn more about Phoenix